jeffbock/RasPin_Pinball/documentation/HowToBuild.md

 - Clone the PInball repo from GitHub: [PInblall](https://github.com/jeffbock/PInball)

 - Copy your desired ANGLE OGL ES (debug or release) libraries into the PInball structure from where you built ANGLE (angle/out/debug or angle/out/release).
-The following libraries shoudl be copied to these locations.
+The following libraries should be copied to these locations.
-    - PInball/src/lib_ogl/libEGL.dll.lib
+    - PInball/src/lib_ogl_win/libEGL.dll.lib
-    - PInball/src/lib_ogl/libGLESv2.dll.lib
+    - PInball/src/lib_ogl_win/libGLESv2.dll.lib

--  Imporant NOTE: You must also likely replace the header files in PInball/src/include_ogl with the same files from Angle/include.
+-  Important NOTE: You must also likely replace the header files in PInball/src/include_ogl_win with the same files from Angle/include.
 These header files must usually be aligned with what was built on the system.

 - In the windows search bar, look for "x64 Native Tools Command Prompt for VS2022" and run it.
     - Type "code" and hit enter to launch VS Code.